 Although the overall deliverability rate might be high, behind it lies an undetected problem of a particular ISP, which sends your emails straight to spam.
 Every ISP has a different set of rules and different filtering algorithms meaning: if your strategy works for Yahoo! customers, doesn’t mean that it will perform well for Gmail recipients.

-An efficient way to boost email deliverability rate is by implementing micro-segmenting as well as building email marketing campaigns on foot of specifications of particular ISPs.
+An efficient way to boost email deliverability rate is by implementing micro-segmenting as well as building email marketing campaigns on the foot of specifications of particular ISPs.

 To raise a reputation and improve email deliverability and click-to-open rate, putting some time and work in micro-segmenting pays off in full.

 How to Decide Which Metrics Matter the Most